Brunette Bombshell Ainsley Rodriguez Flaunts Bikini Body While Posing With An ATV

 Fitness model Ainsley Rodriguez sent temperatures soaring when she showed off her fabulous figure while lounging against an all-terrain vehicle in her most recent Instagram update.

-The update showed Ainsley sitting on a sandy beach with her back leaning up against the footrest of the red ATV wearing a skimpy red bikini.
+The update showed Ainsley sitting on a sandy beach wearing a skimpy red bikini with her back up against the footrest of the red ATV.
 The beauty sat with her knees slightly bent and her toes in the sand.
 She posed with one arm over her head as she looked ahead with a pensive look on her face.
 She wore a pair of aviator sunglasses and a small pair of stud earrings as her hair fell over one shoulder.

 Ainsley’s string bikini left little to the imagination.
 The top was a classic triangle style that showed plenty of cleavage.
 Because of the pose of her leg, just a peek of the string on one of Ainsley’s hips was visible.
-On display was her chiseled abs, curvy hips and toned thighs.
+On display was her chiseled abs, curvy hips, and toned thighs.

-In the post’s caption, Ainsley spoke about Mercury being in retrograde, which lead to a lengthy post about self-reflection and the importance of remaining positive throughout challenging times.
+In the post’s caption, Ainsley spoke about Mercury being in retrograde, which led to a lengthy post about self-reflection and the importance of remaining positive throughout challenging times.

 The update was a hit with her fans, racking up over 15,000 likes within an hour of going live.
 Many of her followers thanked her for the positive message.